Candida Martinelli's Italophile Site

 by.
 Before anyone gets upset, yes, there are quality grappa out

 there.
-If you click on the grappa image to the left, you connect
+If you click on the grappa image, you connect

 rising.
 Grappa is made from the sludgy solids left